Ghana: Social Transformation and Cultural Expression

-Assigned papers provide an opportunity for students to test the tools introduced during the FSS while providing occasions for discussions on ethics and intercultural readings.
-Throughout the FSS, students work to properly develop their research topics for their Independent Study Project.
+Assigned papers provide an opportunity for students to test the tools introduced during the course, while providing opportunities for discussions on ethics and intercultural readings.
+Throughout the course, students work to properly develop their research topics for their Independent Study Project.
 Students significantly advance their initial ideas, assumptions, and drafts, in close consultation with their academic director.

 Independent Study Project

-In the final month of the program, students complete an Independent Study Project (ISP), which provides each student an opportunity to pursue original research on a situation or topic of particular interest to them.
+In the final month of the program, students complete an Independent Study Project (ISP), which provides each student with an opportunity to pursue original research on a situation or topic of particular interest to them.
 Students may focus on topics revolving around the visual and performing arts in both practical and theoretical terms.
-Alternatively, some students conduct their original research project on issues relating to economics, history, colonialism, gender, or other topics, (in the Ghanaian context) to which they have had previous exposure.
-Students are afforded the opportunity to choose research topics relating to any of these broad themes with consultation and support from the academic director and other in-country experts.
+Alternatively, some students conduct their original research project on issues relating to economics, history, colonialism, gender, or other topics in the Ghanaian context to which they have had exposure during the semester.
+Students choose research topics with consultation and support from the academic director and other in-country experts.
 Students conduct their Independent Study Project in Accra, Kumasi, or in another approved location appropriate to the project.
-S